 Abu Dhabi National Oil Company

 The 'best-in-class' team at Ince handles 'the complete spectrum of legal shipping issues', including shipbuilding, charterparty disputes and casualty issues.
-Led by Michael Volikas in London and the Greece-based Paul Herring, the practice also includes litigators Ian Chetwood and Jeremy Biggs as well as admiralty specialist Christian Dwyer.
+Led by Michael Volikas in London, the practice also includes Greece-based Paul Herring, litigators Ian Chetwood and Jeremy Biggs as well as admiralty specialist Christian Dwyer.
 The practice has recently gone through a period of significant change, including the acquisition of an experienced team from Bentleys, Stokes and Lowless, including Paul Griffiths, William Chetwood and Joanna Steele.
 The firm also secured the key hire of Hill Dickinson LLP global practice head Julian Clark as senior partner.
 Clark has over 30 years' experience in this sector, handling big-ticket litigation, arbitration and mediation.
 Those new additions came on the back of a series of departures, including global shipping head Faz Peermohamed, global trade chief Will Marshall and commercial disputes partner Jonas Adolfsson.

 Other key lawyers: